Bear attacks Strafford woman on walking trail

-She claims her Jack Russell terrier distracted the bear by barking, at which time, she was able to get up and retreat down the trail, followed by her dog.
+She claims her Jack Russell terrier distracted the bear by barking, allowing her to get up and retreat down the trail, followed by her dog.
 She was transported to the Gifford Medical Center by a neighbor.

 Fish and Wildlife officials inspected the area and determined that the bear was a female that had cubs and that Lee and her dogs unwittingly surprised the group.